ClementPinard/depth-dataset-builder/README.md

         --output_format txt
         ```

-    7. Filter the image sequence to exclude frame with an absurd acceleration and interpolate them instead
+    7. Filter the image sequence to exclude frame with an absurd acceleration and interpolate them instead.
+We keep a track of interpolated frames, which will not be used for depth validation but can be used for depth estimation algorithms that need odometry of previous frames.
         ```
         python filter_colmap_model.py \
         --input_images_colmap /path/to/final_model/images.txt \